HomeSpan/HomeSpan/docs/Pixels.md

 ## *Dot(uint8_t dataPin, uint8_t clockPin)*

 Creating an instance of this **class** configures the specified pins to output waveform signals suitable for controlling a two-wire, addressable RGB LED device with an arbitrary number of pixels.
+Such devices typically contain SK9822 or APA102 LEDs, or an embedded WS2801 driver chip.
 Arguments, along with their defaults if left unspecified, are as follows:

   * *dataPin* - the pin on which the RGB data signal will be output; normally connected to the "data" input of the addressable LED device
   * *clockPin* - the pin on which the RGB clock signal will be output; normally connected to the "clock" input of the addressable LED device